How to Profit From Investing in the Stock Market

 So let me ask you, why would you want to trade more and make less when you can do the opposite with minimal risk if you have the right knowledge?

-Watching videos on YouTube or reading books may seem easy but in reality, all you really gain is a little bit of information and very little education.
+When it comes to investing in the stock market, watching videos on YouTube or reading books may seem easy but in reality, all you really gain is a little bit of information and very little education.

 While learning this way is cheap, what does it really say about your mindset when you trade the stock market?